aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 recovery code authorization challenge).
 In such an event, the client SHOULD provide the resource owner a means of directly entering a recovery flow.

+### Redirect Challenge Interaction

+After receiving a redirect challenge, the client initiates an OAuth authorization code flow with the authorization server.
+The tokens are obtained with the traditional authorization code grant.

 # Token Request Grant Types